 What is a leap year, and why do they happen?
 Everything to know about Leap Day

-This February will be a little longer than usual.
-It's a leap year, and in 2024, Leap Day falls on Friday, Feb.
-29. The calendar oddity means this year is actually 366 days long, instead of the regular 365.
+This February is a little longer than usual.
+It's a leap year, and today — Thursday, Feb.
+29 — is Leap Day.
+The calendar oddity means this year is actually 366 days long, instead of the regular 365.

 Here's why leap years occur.